giacomo9999/MonsterBase/README.md

 1. Change CSS framework from Bootstrap to Semantic UI.
 2. Move database from local to mLab MongoDB. -- DONE, 4:06PM.
 3. Deploy functioning version to Heroku. -- (surprisingly) DONE, 6:01PM.

+08 Jan 2019 -

+Branching to implement switch from Bootstrap to Semantic...we'll see how that goes.